run-ai/docs/docs/Researcher/scheduling/the-runai-scheduler.md

 This mode of operation means that a lower priority workload submitted in one project (e.g. training) can reclaim resources from a project that runs a higher priority workload (e.g. preemptive workspace) if fairness balancing is required.

 !!!
 Note
     Only preemptive workloads can go over-quota as they are susceptible to reclaim (cross-projects preemption) of the over-quota resources they are using.
-The amount of over-quota resources a project can gain depends on the over-quota priority or quota (if over-quota priority is disabled).
+The amount of over-quota resources a project can gain depends on the over-quota weight or quota (if over-quota weight is disabled).
 Departments’ over-quota is always proportional to its quota.

 #### Priority preemption within a project